 My grandmother – Florence was her name – was a gardener, or at least she enjoyed working the stingy hard-scrabble dirt of New Mexico in pursuit of fruits and vegetables, which I remember her gardens delivering in abundance.
 It’s also where I learned the hard way that you shouldn’t name animals your family plans on eating (Johnson the pig, you were a fat slob.
 A tasty one, too!).

 These are just a few of the memories I think of when I weed around her jade plant or glance at it in the morning light, or brush against it in the dark when taking the dog out late at night.

 In our experience, a home search isn’t just about the building.
 The memories, beliefs and expectations that are unique to your life will influence your home search, often in ways that don’t make sense to any of us.
 That’s okay though – as a buyer’s agent we aren’t interested in just finding you a home.
 We want to help you find the right home.
-And while the right home begins with beds, baths and parking counts it doesn’t end there.
-At least, not on our team.
+While the right home begins with beds, baths and parking spots it never ends there.
+At least, not at our brokerage.